Groundbreaking ceremony for new Habitat for Humanity home in Columbus Grove

 Dena Troyer, the board president for Putnam County Habitat for Humanity says, “Now we’re just putting that plan into action so we are very excited to get up and get going and to partner with all of those that are volunteering.
 We are calling it the year of adventure for Putnam County Habitat.”

-Putnam County Habitat for Humanity is continuously looking for volunteers to help with construction of the new house and also the critical repair program they run.
-For more information you can head to putnamohhabitat.org.
+Putnam County Habitat for Humanity is continuously looking for volunteers to help with the construction of the new house and also the critical repair program they run.
+For more information, you can head to putnamohhabitat.org.